Kayaking, All You Need to Know to Get Into the Sport! | Beyonk Blog

 Scotland offers canoeing and kayaking like nowhere else in the UK.
 Offering some of the most remote destinations, stunning mountain ranges and vast wild green spaces.
 It’s hard to believe the Scottish Highlands are in the UK, as they offer a sense of being on the other side of the World, with incredibly mountain peaks, valleys, rivers and trails.
 Explore more Canoeing and Kayaking in Scotland .
 Want to get inspired?
 Watch a video on Sea Kayaking and Orca Whale Watching in Scotland.

 Within the England, there’s a wealth of great places to explore.
 Kayaking and Canoeing in London offers a really broad range of kayaking and canoeing.
 In amongst its rich history, iconic landmarks and surprising green spaces London has no shortage of memorable kayaking and canoeing tours and trips.
 Explore more Canoeing and Kayaking in London .
-For one of the Canoeing trips featured in the Guardian as 'Best Outdoor Activity Holidays' Check out a Canoeing on the River Medway with the great community Wilderness Weekends where you camp overnight.
+For one of the Canoeing trips featured in the Guardian as 'Best Outdoor Activity Holidays'.

 Set up camp on a river island in a Tipi with a wood burning stove to heat the space and an open fire.